colurw/flight_sim_GNN/readme.md

 Training_loop_elite.py contains the optimisation loop that creates new generations of agents based on a selection of the fittest members from the previous generation.

-They, along with the previous generation's fittest, must compete in a handicapped elite contest (_i.e._ against the all-time highest scoring model).
-A points handicap is given to earlier generations to discourage stagnation during the later stages when the opponent becomes more capable, and hence more difficult to score against.
+They, along with various types of ther mutated offspring, must compete in an elite contest (_i.e._ against the all-time highest scoring model).
+A points handicap is applied to earlier generations to discourage stagnation during the later stages when the highest scoring model becomes more capable, and hence more difficult to score against.

-The best pilots in each generation are selected by calculating a weighted fitness score from the various flight metrics recorded during each match.
+The best pilots in each generation are selected by calculating a weighted fitness score based on various flight metrics recorded during each match.
 A summary of each generation's progress is then written to flight_scores.txt, and any model that usurps the current highest score is saved.